 Leading Change – Leaders lead (rather than support) the transformation by creating the environment, preparing the people, and providing the necessary resources to realize the desired outcomes.

 The road to real business agility is long and never-ending.
 The SAFe Business Agility Assessment helps enterprises understand where they are on their journey and reminds them to celebrate the small successes along the way.
 It is built directly around the seven core competencies; each competency is further split into the three competency dimensions.
 Applying the assessment, reasoning about the results, and following the recommendations will help assure the best possible outcomes for the enterprise.
 See the Measure and Grow article for more details.

 Welcome to the age of software.
 An era where Business Agility will be the most significant single factor in deciding the winners and losers in the new economy.
 Lean-Agile commercial businesses will create higher profits, increase employee engagement, and more thoroughly satisfy customer needs.
 Lean-Agile nonprofits will build resilience, sustainability, and the alignment needed to fulfill its mission.
 Lean-Agile governments will deliver systems that better assure the safety and economy of the general public.

 All of these segments depend on the ability to deliver innovative business solutions faster and more efficiently than ever before.
 Each will employ a dual operating system: a hierarchical model intended for efficiency and scale and a second, customer-centric network operating system that delivers innovative solutions.
 The seven core competencies of SAFe for Lean Enterprises instantiates this all-important second operating system.
 Those who master these competencies will be those who survive and thrive in the new digital age.

 Learn More Perez, Carlota.
-Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages Kersten, Mik.
+Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages.
+Kersten, Mik.
 Project to Product.
 IT Revolution Press.
-Kindle Edition.